rust-lang/book/nostarch/chapter03.md

 The value of x is: 6
 ```

-Using `mut`, we are allowed to change the value that `x` binds to from `5` to
+Using `mut`, we’re allowed to change the value that `x` binds to from `5` to
 `6`.
-In some cases you'll want to make a binding mutable because it makes the
+In some cases, you’ll want to make a binding mutable because it makes the
 code easier to understand than an implementation that only uses immutable
 bindings.
-In cases where you're using large data structures, mutating an
+In cases where you’re using large data structures, mutating an
 instance in place may be faster than copying and returning newly allocated
 instances.
-It all depends on the tradeoffs you want to make in your situation.
+It all depends on the trade-offs you want to make in your situation.

 ### Shadowing

-As we saw in the guessing game tutorial, we can declare new bindings with the
+As you saw in the guessing game tutorial in Chapter 2, you can declare new
-same name as a previous binding, and the new binding *shadows* the previous
+bindings with the same name as a previous binding, and the new binding
-binding.
-We say that the first binding is *shadowed* by the second, which means
+*shadows* the previous binding.
+Rustaceans say that the first binding is
-that the second binding's value is what you will see when you use the variable.
+*shadowed* by the second, which means that the second binding’s value is what
-We can shadow a binding by using the same binding's name and repeating the use
+you’ll see when you use the variable.
+You can shadow a binding by using the
-of the `let` keyword as follows:
+same binding’s name and repeating the use of the `let` keyword as follows:

 Filename: src/main.rs